Twin study: Extended twin designs and more complex genetic models

 The basic or classical twin-design contains only identical and fraternal twins raised in their biological family.
 This represents only a sub-set of the possible genetic and environmental relationships.
 It is fair to say, therefore, that the heritability estimates from twin designs represent a first step in understanding the genetics of behavior.

 The variance partitioning of the twin study into additive genetic, shared, and unshared environment is a first approximation to a complete analysis taking into account gene–environment covariance and interaction, as well as other non-additive effects on behavior.
 The revolution in molecular genetics has provided more effective tools for describing the genome, and many researchers are pursuing molecular genetics in order to directly assess the influence of alleles and environments on traits.

 An initial limitation of the twin design is that it does not afford an opportunity to consider both Shared Environment and Non-additive genetic effects simultaneously.
 This limit can be addressed by including additional siblings to the design.

-A second limitation is that gene–environment correlation is not detectable as a distinct effect.
+A second limitation is that gene–environment correlation is not detectable as a distinct effect unless it is added to the model.
 Addressing this limit requires incorporating adoption models, or children-of-twins designs, to assess family influences uncorrelated with shared genetic effects.